The Swan Archives

 The name of Swan's conglomerate was originally "Swan Song Enterprises".
 Throughout Phantom of the Paradise, references to that company name are visible here and there.

-Grant childishly threatened to block release of the film, and De Palma and editor Paul Hirsch were forced to quickly make changes to remove from sight most of the references to "Swan Song Enterprises."
-In fact, the changes were so last-minute that some early prints of the film were actually struck prior to the changes being incorporated.
+Grant childishly threatened to block release of the film, and De Palma and editor Paul Hirsch were forced to quickly make changes to remove from sight the most prominent references to "Swan Song Enterprises."
+As can be seen from this purchase order, dated October 1, 1974, the changes were still in progress only weeks before the film's release.
+And, based on this cost summary, implementation of the changes required about $22,000 in direct out of pocket expenses, which were absorbed by Fox.

-A typical example is this one: here, as Winslow approaches Swan's office building for the first time, we can see if we squint that "Swan Song Enterprises" is the signage over the doorway.
+And, of course, the Swan Song logo was removed even in cases where it wasn't featured in the opening shot in a sequence.
+For example, as Winslow approaches Swan's office building for the first time, we can see if we squint that "Swan Song Enterprises" is the signage over the doorway.

 Later, when Winslow is being kicked out by Swan's goons, and the camera lingers, the name "Death Records" has been matted over "Swan Song Enterprises" above the front door.